Tullycommon Wedge Tomb

-Tullycommon Wedge Tomb is a wedge-shaped gallery grave and National Monument located in The Burren region of County Clare, Ireland.
+The Tullycommon Wedge Tomb is a wedge-shaped gallery grave and National Monument located in The Burren region of County Clare, Ireland.

 Location

 Tullycommon wedge tomb is located in the eponymous townland in Kilnaboy parish, 1.8 km (1.1 mi) southeast of Carran, between Knockaun Fort (with souterrain) and a caher.

 History

 Wedge tombs of this kind were built in Ireland in the late Neolithic and early Bronze Age, c.
 2500–2000 BC.

 Description

 Tullycommon Wedge Tomb is aligned approx SW-NE, receiving the light of the setting sun.
 It is a box-like structure with two long sidestones and a capstone.
 The gallery is just 1.7 m in length and 80 cm high.

 At the rear two shorter side stones flank the back stone.
 Just beyond the end of the chamber is an outer back stone.